Attention to detail (visual)

 Visual information is everywhere--from the apps and software you use (or create) every day to your organization’s branding and marketing material.
 Paying attention to detail and catching visual errors isn’t just a nice to have but a necessary skill for any modern organization that uses visual information to attract customers and interact with them, online or in a brick-and-mortar store.

+This attention to visual detail test evaluates candidates’ ability to find differences in images and match identical images.
+It also assesses candidates’ ability to distinguish small details in an image and to identify patterns.
 Candidates who perform well on this test can process visual information well.
 They catch minor errors and perceive small details that can have a significant impact.
 They carefully study details and consider all visual information presented to them.

-For a similar test that uses words and textual elements to assess candidates' skills, check out our "attention to detail (textual)" test.
+For a similar test that uses words and textual elements to assess candidates' skills, check out our Attention to Detail (Textual) test.

 The test is made by a subject-matter expert